Daviddix/recipe-web-application/README.md

   - [Author](#author)

 ## Overview
-Deliciouso is a web application that helps you find recipes to different meals and alose gives you the ability to add your own recipes.
+Deliciouso is a web application that helps you find recipes to different meals and also gives you the ability to add your own recipes.

 ### Features